nestauk/dap_aria_mapping/dap_aria_mapping/pipeline/semantic_taxonomy/README.md

-## Exploration of semantic-based taxonomies
+# Semantic-based taxonomies

+## Overview

-This folder explores the use of semantic embeddings to create taxonomies of entities, with the goal of creating an ontology of the ARIA dataset.
-It leverages embeddings from the tags identified in articles extracted from OpenAlex, and uses them to cluster entities into groups.
+This folder uses semantic embeddings to create a series of entity taxonomies.
+It leverages embeddings from the tags identified in articles extracted from OpenAlex or Google Patents, and uses them to cluster entities into groups.
 This taxonomy is assumed hierarchical.

 Multiple options are explored to create the taxonomy, including: